Written by ASAP’s expert immigration lawyers · Updated

-If you already have another pending immigration application such as asylum, that application remains valid and you can continue with it.
+If you already have another pending immigration application such as asylum, that application remains valid and you can continue with it, even if your parole is terminated.
 You are not required to leave the U.S. if you have already applied for asylum and your application is still pending.
 You are also not required to leave the U.S. if you have another status such as TPS.

 If you have a work permit that is not based on parole, that work permit also remains valid.